Caring For Our Plants and Animals

 There are many living things on our Earth.
 Some examples are mammals (including people!), fish, insects, birds, plants, bacteria and other life.

 Every one of these living things is important.
 They play different roles in keeping the world healthy.
-For example, plants provide the oxygen we breath, are food for animals, keep the soil healthy and prevent soil erosion.
+For example, plants produce the oxygen we breathe, provide food for animals, keep the soil healthy and prevent soil erosion.

 Everything in our world is connected, and each plant and animal is an essential part of our natural ecosystems – that’s why we need to protect biodiversity.
 The loss of biodiversity can damage the health of natural environments.

-Healthy biodiversity is also vital to human health. biodiversity gives us many benefits including clean air and water, foods and fibres, pollination, control of pests, carbon storage, and nutrient cycling.
+Healthy biodiversity is also vital to human health.
+Biodiversity gives us many benefits including clean air and water, food, pollination, pest control, carbon storage and nutrient cycling.

 BiodIvErsity in the ACT

-The ACT is home to 2,751 native animal species and 2,088 native plant species.
-But there are also many invasive species that affect native biodiversity and ecosystems in the ACT, including 64 invasive animal species and 592 invasive plant species.
+The ACT is home to at least 2,751 native animal species and 2,153 native plant species – and we are finding more native species all the time!
+But there are also many invasive species that affect native biodiversity and ecosystems in the ACT, including 64 invasive animal species and 700 invasive plant species.

 Did you know?

-There are also animal species that move through the ACT as they migrate from different areas of Australia and across the world for breeding or feeding.
+There are also animal species that move through the ACT as they migrate from different parts of Australia and from across the world for breeding and feeding.

-Most fly from as far away as northern Siberia, China and Japan to spend their summer non-breeding season in Australia.
+Some migrate from as far away as northern Siberia, China and Japan to spend summer in Australia.

 Species include Latham’s Snipe, Rufous Fantail, Satin Flycatcher, and the White-throated Needletail.

-Image: Latham’s Snipe – Jerrabomberra Wetlands, Photo: Raw Shorty
+Latham’s Snipe – Jerrabomberra Wetlands.
+Source: Raw Shorty

 Endangered species in the ACT

-Some of the ACT’s species are endangered need our help.
-In 2019 there were:
+Some of the ACT’s species are endangered and need our help.
+In 2023 there were:

-• 7 critically endangered species – a species that is facing an extremely high risk of extinction in the wild.
+• 8 critically endangered species – a species that is facing an extremely high risk of extinction in the wild

-• 18 endangered species – species that is facing a very high risk of extinction in the wild.
+• 21 endangered species – a species that is facing a very high risk of extinction in the wild

-• 26 vulnerable – a species that is facing a high risk of extinction in the wild.
+• 28 vulnerable species – a species that is facing a high risk of extinction in the wild

-• 3 endangered environments: Natural Temperate Grassland, Yellow Box/Red Gum Grassy Woodland, and High Country Bogs and Associated Fens.
+• 2 critically endangered environments: Natural Temperate Grassland and Yellow Box/Red Gum Grassy Woodland

 HOW THREATENED AM I?